replane-dev/replane-javascript/README.md

 Returns: a promise resolving to the parsed JSON value.

 Errors: throws on non-2xx responses (including 404 for missing configs), network errors, or invalid JSON.
 Catch `ReplaneError` to handle failures.

+Retry behavior:

+- By default, transient failures (5xx responses or network errors) are retried up to `retries` times with a base delay of `retryDelayMs` between attempts.
+- You can override these per call via the `overrides` argument.

 ### `client.watchConfigValue(name, overrides?)`